Succession planning may take time away from more urgent business tasks, but it's necessary for long-term success.

-In 2015, millennial workers surpassed Generation X as the largest generation in the workforce.
+In 2015, millennial workers surpassed Generation X as the largest generation in the workforce, as reported by Pew Research Center.
 As baby boomers and Gen Xers start to retire, nearly 80 million millennials are positioning themselves to move into leadership roles.
 However, not all accounting firms are ready to make the transition.

 CPA succession planning has been on the back burner for many firms, according to the Association of International Certified Professional Accountants' (AICPA) 2016 PCPS Succession Survey, a joint project between AICPA's Private Companies Practice Section and the Succession Institute.